 Nicole holds a bachelor's in professional and technical writing and communication from Saginaw Valley State University.

 Since 2014, Nicole has served on the national steering committee CommA, a professional association of community foundation communicators, where she now serves as chair.
-She co-chaired the 2016 CommA Days national conference for communications professionals across the country and was a co-chair for the joint AdNet-ProNet-CommA CFUnited conference for 300-plus community foundation colleagues across the nation in 2018 and 2020.
+She co-chaired the 2016 CommA Days national conference for communications professionals across the country, and was a co-chair for the joint AdNet-ProNet-CommA CFUnited conference for 300-plus community foundation colleagues across the nation in 2018 and 2020.
 She has helped plan four pre-conferences for community foundation leaders at the annual Communications Network conference, and currently serves on the 2022-23 Council on Foundations "Leading Locally: The Power of Place-based Community Philanthropy" conference working group.

 She serves on the Philanthropy Southwest communications committee and is a founding member of the Communication Network's ComNetworkLocal Dallas-Fort Worth chapter.